NFeingold/IoT-Hub-to-Pi/README.md

 This is a short, base level description of how to connect a Raspberry Pi to Azure IoT Edge.
 This is mostly an amalgamation of other peoples tutorials- however once I have a full process flushed out, I will add more of my own notes, and configure as much as I can through the Azure Portal.

+**NOTE:** If you stumble upon this, I have not finished documenting and testing all this-- it is just what I *think.* I am by no means an expert

 ## Prerequisites

 - [Azure Subscription](https://portal.azure.com)